 This suggests that the chancellor’s confirmation of the extension of the furlough scheme has encouraged many prospective home buyers and those interested in remortgaging their properties to go ahead with their plans, despite the economic impact of the second lockdown.

 Brokers are reporting a wave of interest from borrowers unable to qualify with conventional High Street banks, the vast majority of which make it extremely difficult for furloughed workers to obtain a mortgage or refinance their home.
+Use our mortgage calculator in the UK to find out just how much a mortgage would cost you.

-There’s also evidence to suggest that the impending end of the temporary stamp duty holiday is motivating many to take action, in order to save thousands of pounds on the purchase of their property.
+There’s also evidence to suggest that the impending end of the temporary stamp duty holiday is motivating many to take action in order to save thousands of pounds on the purchase of their property.

-Other popular search terms among mortgage brokers once again within the top five indicate that customers with low credit scores (or concerns about the credit history) are also approaching brokers for help in growing numbers.
+Other popular search terms among mortgage brokers once again within the top five indicate that customers with low credit scores (or concerns about their credit history) are also approaching brokers for help in growing numbers.
 Soft footprint DIP searches are ideal for those who have reason to believe their application may be rejected, to subsequently protect their credit score from further harm if they are refused a loan or mortgage.

 Interest in the government’s Help to Buy scheme also remains elevated, according to the figures from Knowledge Bank.
 The lender also reported elevated numbers of ‘first-time landlord’ searches among brokers in the buy-to-let market, along with the first ever entry of ‘first-time bridges’ within the top five searches conducted.